jakevdp/sklearn_pycon2015/README.md

 ## Notebook Listing
+You can [view the tutorial materials](http://nbviewer.ipython.org/github/jakevdp/sklearn_pycon2015/blob/master/notebooks/Index.ipynb) using the excellent nbviewer service.

+Note, however, that you cannot modify or run the contents within nbviewer.
-These notebooks in this repository can be statically viewed using the excellent [nbviewer](http://nbviewer.ipython.org) site.
-They will not be able to be modified within nbviewer.
-To modify them, first download the tutorial repository, change to the notebooks directory, and type ``ipython notebook``.
+To modify them, first download the tutorial repository, change to the notebooks directory, and run ``ipython notebook``.
 You should see the list in the ipython notebook launch page in your web browser.

-To view the tutorial in nbviewer, follow [this link](http://nbviewer.ipython.org/urls/raw.github.com/jakevdp/sklearn_pycon2015/master/notebooks/Index.ipynb)
+For more information on the IPython notebook, see http://ipython.org/notebook.html

-Note that some of the code in these notebooks will not work outside the directory structure of this tutorial, so it is important to clone the full repository if possible.
+Note also that some of the code in these notebooks will not work outside the directory structure of this tutorial, so it is important to clone the full repository if possible.